Individual Applicants

 Pursuant to Section 1630 of the California Insurance Code, licenses are issued for two year terms.
 Specifically, the term of the first license begins the date the license is issued and expires the last day of that same calendar month two years later.
 Any additional licenses issued at a later date will expire at the same time as the initial license.

-The California Department of Insurance (CDI) discontinued mailing renewal notices to individuals and business entities licensed through CDI's Producer Licensing Bureau.
-CDI now emails licensees a renewal notification to their email address on record.
-The email notification includes the license number, license term, license type, and information regarding any continuing education requirements.
-You can update your e-mail address using CDI's Online Address Change service.
+CDI emails licensees a renewal notification to their email address on record.
+The email notification includethe license number, license term, license type, and information regarding any continuing education requirements.
+You can update your e-mail address using Sircon.com - Change Address Online service.

-Individuals and business entities who do not receive the email notification must still renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Free Application Online Renewal Service (FLRS).
+Individuals and business entities who do not receive the email notification must still renew their license online by following the prompts on CDI's Online Renewal Service at the following website link: Sircon.com - Renewal and Reinstatement service.

-Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee and file new company appointments and/or business entity endorsements or solicitor appointment (if applicable).
+Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee and file new company appointments and/or solicitor appointment (if applicable).
 "Late" is defined as any renewal for which the requirements to renew (for CA residents this includes completing the ethics and continuing education hours) are not met until after the expiration date of the previous license term.
-Use this link Late Renewal - What To Do to find out how to late renew your license.
+Use Sircon.com: Renewal and Reinstatement service to find out how to late renew your license.

 Back to Top

-A complete filing is not required for persons currently licensed as Fire and Casualty Broker-Agent.
-These persons need only file an Action Notice of Appointment, with $22 filing fee, completed by the sponsoring insurance company admitted to California authorizing the person to act as a Motor Club Agent.
+• A complete filing is not required for persons currently licensed as Property Broker-Agent and a Casualty Broker-Agent.
+These persons need only file an Action Notice of Appointment, with $32 filing fee, completed by the sponsoring insurance company admitted to California authorizing the person to act as a Motor Club Agent.
+Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
+To submit appointments electronically contact the National Insurance Producer Registry (NIPR) and its authorized business partners for a list of approved partners

 Department of Insurance